aaccioly/openpgp-wkd-keys/README.md

 - Consider using multiple verification methods (WKD, Keybase, or direct exchange such as an in-person verification or a signed message).
 - While WKD improves key distribution, it doesn't replace proper key verification.

+## FAQ

+### About Web Key Directory (WKD)

+A Web Key Directory (WKD) is a standardized way to publish and discover OpenPGP keys on websites, enabling GnuPG and other compatible tools to automatically find and download public keys.
+This repository is structured according to the WKD specification.

+### What's PGP?

+PGP (Pretty Good Privacy) is an encryption program that provides cryptographic privacy and authentication for data communication.
+It uses a combination of symmetric-key cryptography and public-key cryptography.
+PGP is used for signing, encrypting and decrypting texts, e-mails, files, directories, and whole disk partitions.

+### Why should I use PGP?

+PGP provides end-to-end encryption, ensuring that only the intended recipient can read the message.
+It also provides authentication, allowing the recipient to verify the sender's identity.
+PGP is widely used for secure communication, software distribution, and software signing.

+### How can I use PGP?

+You can use PGP by installing compatible software, such as GnuPG, and generating a key pair.
+You can then share your public key with others, allowing them to send you encrypted messages or verify your signed messages.

+### But don't you have other PGP keys?

+Yes, I do.
+In fact, I'm signing commits in this repository with a different key.
+However, I'm only publishing my main key via WKD.
+If a key is not available via WKD, you can assume that I don't want to share it publicly.
+It may be a software signing key, a key for a specific project, an identity I'm phasing out, or a key I use for personal communication.
+If you need a specific key, please contact me directly.

 ## Additional resources